 Solado cliff dwellings

-I don’t know for sure which long trail I will do next but there will be more.
-I’ve uncovered an affinity for long-distance hiking like no other passion I’ve had before.
-I am happiest and healthiest on a trail and I’m pretty darned good at it.
-So the saga is to be continued.
+I didn’t know for sure which long trail I would do next but there would be more.
+I uncovered an affinity for long-distance hiking like no other passion I’d had before.
+I was happiest and healthiest on a trail and I was pretty darned good at it.
+So the saga was to be continued.

-I will also later post a PCT summary with all my stats and highlights.
-In the meantime, I’m taking a vacation from my vacation to visit Spain.
+A PCT summary with all my stats and highlights followed.
+In the meantime, I took a vacation from my vacation to visit Spain.
 Thank you all for following and offering support along the way.
-I couldn’t have asked for a more perfect PCT experience and am glad to have shared it.
+I couldn’t have asked for a more perfect PCT experience and was glad to have shared it.
 Cheers!